 2025 Top 10 Hidden Gem Awards announced by 'Pat Pattison’s Best of California' TV show: May is California Tourism Month

-Pat and his crew have determined these to be “the Best of The Best” but also “Hidden Gems” that deserve to have a spotlight shined on them and are not known to the general traveler.
+Pat and his crew , including his on-air actress daughter Liza Pattison, have determined these to be “the Best of The Best” but also “Hidden Gems” that deserve to have a spotlight shined on them and are not known to the general traveler.
 One criteria Pat uses is fun for families with a special eye for destinations that are senior-friendly.

 Here is the list of this year’s “Top 10 Hidden Gems”: